How to access FairWay’s FDR service

 FDR is available to anyone who has a dispute relating to the care of children.
 This includes wider family members such as grandparents or extended whānau.

 FairWay is able to assist and aims to reduce stress on families involved in disputes by helping you through the FDR process.
 Please call on 0800 77 44 20 to speak to one of our FDR Resolution Coordinators who will set up the FDR service for you, or register online here.

 It is easy to start the process

 Starting the FDR process is easy with FairWay.
-Parents and caregivers can call our team between 8:30am – 5:00pm Monday to Friday or schedule a set time during our evening service available until 7:00pm on a Tuesday and Thursday.
+Parents and caregivers can call our team between 8:00am – 5:00pm Monday to Friday.

 You can get in touch with the team by: